Administration & Security

 Click Organize → Move To.

-Select the Destination category and add it to the Destinations list.
+Select the Destination category and add it to the Destination list.

 If there are many categories on your system, use the Search title field to search, or click Previous, Next, and + to browse the category hierarchy.